Internal 1-topoi in 2-topoi: Sufficiency of groupoids

 The 2-category $2\Fun(\CC^\op_\gpd,\Cat)$ is a sub-2-category of the 2-category $2\Fun_\ps(\CC^\op_\gpd,\Cat)$ of 2-functors, \emph{pseudo}-natural transformations, and modifications.
 Composing with the inclusion $2\Fun(\CC_\gpd^\op,\Cat)\hto 2\Fun_\ps(\CC_\gpd^\op,\Cat)$, we obtain a Yoneda 2-functor $\CC \to 2\Fun_{\ps}(\CC^\op_\gpd,\Cat)$.

-We already know from the above proposition that this functor is locally fully faithful.
+We already know from Theorem~\ref{thm:gpd-yoneda-rstr} that this functor is locally fully faithful.
 We now claim that it is also locally essentially surjective: \begin{propn} If $\CC$ is groupoidant, then the 2-functor $\CC \to 2\Fun_{\ps}(\CC^\op_\gpd,\Cat)$ is fully faithful.
 In detail:

 Let $X,Y \in \CC$ and let $F \colon (\wh{X})_\gpd \to (\wh{Y})_{\gpd}$ be a pseudo-natural transformation, i.e., a collection of functors $F_A \colon \CC(A,X) \to \CC(A,Y)$ for each groupoid $A \in \CC$, and natural isomorphisms $F_u \colon F_Au^* \toi u^*F_{A'}$ for each $u \colon A' \to A$ such that